katniny/Auride/WHATSDONE.md

 - You can now use the current users data by importing "currentUserData" from "users/current.js" (relative path)
 - Modules from NPM can now be used in Auride
 - The entire app view is now the current width, no more janky viewports!
+- You no longer have to call faIcon with .outerHTML, as Auride now handles it
+- You can now define what icon set to use with FontAwesome (e.g., "brands" or "solid")

 # TODO (based on what's been completed):
 - Add documentation on adding new pages
 - Make GitHub Workflow use .env files & document
 - Obfuscate code in GitHub Workflow
 - Document restrictions on appending to the app view vs body/head
+- Document how to get FontAwesome ID